-Mean age was 61 (SD, 16) years (tocilizumab) and 60 (SD, 13) years (tofacitinib), and the majority of patients were female and non-Hispanic white (Table 1).
-Nearly all subjects (89%) were followed in our health system for at least a year prior to their first prescription of tocilizumab or tofacitinib.
-The most common indication was rheumatoid arthritis (tocilizumab: 362 [53%]; tofacitinib: 301 [77%]).
-Most subjects were previously treated with csDMARDs or bDMARDs; 152 (22%) of those initiated on tocilizumab and 16 (4%) on tofacitinib had received no prior treatment with csDMARDs or bDMARDs.
+first prescription of TCZ or TOF.
+The most common indication was RA (TCZ 362 [53%]; TOF 301 [77%]).
+Most subjects were previously treated with csDMARDs or bDMARDs; 152 (22%) of those initiated on TCZ and 16 (4%) on TOF had received no prior treatment with csDMARDs or bDMARDs.

-Of the 678 subjects initiating tocilizumab, 194 (29%) underwent complete appropriate HBV screening, 307 (45%) underwent partial appropriate HBV screening, and 177 (26%) had no appropriate HBV screening (Figure).
-Of the 152 subjects who received tocilizumab without a prior history of csDMARD or bDMARD therapy, 51 (33%) underwent complete appropriate HBV screening, 47 (31%) underwent partial appropriate HBV screening, and 54 (36%) had no appropriate HBV screening.
-In the remaining 526 subjects who received tocilizumab with a history of csDMARD and/or bDMARD therapy, 143 (27%) had complete appropriate HBV screening, 260 (49%) had partial appropriate HBV screening, and 123 (23%) had no appropriate HBV screening.
-Compared to subjects without prior immunosuppression, those with a history of csDMARD and/or bDMARD use were no more likely to undergo complete appropriate HBV screening (p=0.313), but they more frequently had partial appropriate HBV screening (p<0.001).
-Of the 152 (22%) subjects receiving tocilizumab who met our definition for inappropriate HBV testing, 59 had complete appropriate HBV screening while 91 had undergone partial appropriate HBV screening, and 2 had no appropriate HBV screening (Figure).
+Of the 678 subjects initiating TCZ, 194 (29%) underwent complete appropriate HBV screening, 307 (45%) underwent partial appropriate HBV screening, and 177 (26%) had no appropriate HBV screening (Figure 1).
+Of the 152 subjects who received TCZ without a prior history of csDMARD or bDMARD therapy, 51 (33%) underwent complete appropriate HBV screening, 47 (31%) underwent partial appropriate HBV screening, and 54 (36%) had no appropriate HBV screening.
+Of the remaining 526 subjects who received TCZ with a history of csDMARD and/or bDMARD therapy, 143 (27%) had complete appropriate HBV screening, 260 (49%) had partial appropriate HBV screening, and 123 (23%) had no appropriate HBV screening.
+Compared to subjects without prior immunosuppression, those with a history of csDMARD and/or bDMARD use were no more likely to undergo complete appropriate HBV screening (P = 0.31), but they more frequently had partial appropriate HBV screening (P < 0.001).
+Of the 152 (22%) subjects receiving TCZ who met our definition for inappropriate HBV testing, 59 had complete appropriate HBV screening, while 91 had undergone partial appropriate HBV screening, and 2 had no appropriate HBV screening (Figure 1).

-Of the 391 subjects initiating tofacitinib, 94 (24%) underwent complete appropriate HBV screening, 195 (50%) experienced partial appropriate HBV screening, and 102 (26%) had no appropriate HBV screening (Figure).
-Only 16 subjects received tofacitinib without prior csDMARD or bDMARD therapy.
-Of the 89 (23%) subjects with inappropriate HBV testing, 25 had undergone complete appropriate HBV screening while 60 had undergone partial appropriate HBV screening, and 4 had no appropriate HBV screening (Figure 1).
+Of the 391 subjects initiating TOF, 94 (24%) underwent complete appropriate HBV screening, 195 (50%) experienced partial appropriate HBV screening, and 102 (26%) had no appropriate HBV screening (Figure 1).
+Only 16 subjects received TOF without prior csDMARD or bDMARD therapy.
+Of the 89 (23%) subjects with inappropriate HBV testing, 25 had undergone complete appropriate HBV screening, while 60 had undergone partial appropriate HBV screening, and 4 had no appropriate HBV screening (Figure 1).

-In a multivariable analysis, we used generalized estimating equations to account for provider- and hospital-level clustering while adjusting for sex, race/ethnicity, drug (tocilizumab or tofacitinib), and use of prior csDMARDs or bDMARD (Table 2).
-White subjects were less likely to undergo complete HBV screening (OR 0.74, 95%CI: 0.57-0.95) compared to non-white subjects.
-Neither tocilizumab nor tofacitinib was more associated with complete appropriate HBV screening (tocilizumab versus tofacitinib OR:
+In a multivariable analysis, we used GEEs to account for provider- and hospital-level clustering while adjusting for sex, race/ethnicity, drug (TCZ or TOF), and use of prior csDMARDs or bDMARD (Table 2).
+White subjects were less likely to undergo complete HBV screening (OR 0.74, 95% CI 0.57-0.95) compared to non-White subjects.
+Neither TCZ nor TOF was more associated with complete appropriate